How to fix surge protector

 Replace the surge protector

-If the surge protector is damaged or not working properly, it's best to replace it with a new one.
+If the surge protector is not working after resetting it, the unit will need to be replaced with a new one.

 Frequently Asked Questions